kaizhu256/node-jslint-lite/README.md

 # instruction
     # 1. copy and paste this entire shell script into a console and press enter
-    # 2. open ./html-report/index.html to view coverage of foo.js

 shExampleSh() {
     # 1. npm install jslint-lite